-Oat groats simply serve as a fiber source that is very easily utilized and are great for aiding in digestion at pretty much any age of pig that is on feed.
-We actually make it a practice in our nursery (with pigs anywhere from 3 weeks to 6 weeks of age) to go through and throw a handful of oat groats in the bottom of the feeders a two or 3 times a week for this very reason.
+to establish a good, close working relationship with a local vet.
+Some medications seem to work better anywhere from 3 weeks to 6 weeks of age) to go through and throw a handful of oat groats in the bottom of the feeders a two or 3 times a week for this very reason.
 Pigs have a digestive system very close to humans (both of us being monogastrics) so what applies to us as far as fiber being an important part of our diet also applies to pigs.
 With this being said, we recommend oat groats on every pig, but at the same time, we usually just recommend feeding I/4 pound per feeding (I/2 pound total per day) of oat groats.
 We always have to remember that anytime we add anything to the feed (oats groats, beet pulp, fat, etc) we are ultimately changing the final percentage of protein, fat, & fiber, so always take this into consideration and adjust to your desired result.
+"We always have to remember that anytime we add anything to the feed...we are ultimately changing the final percentage of protein, fat, & fiber..."